Lee Kang-in

+A product of Valencia's youth academy, Lee made his professional debut for Valencia at the age of 17 in 2018, becoming the youngest South Korean footballer to debut professionally in Europe.
+In his debut season, he won the Copa del Rey, before making his UEFA Champions League debut in his second professional season.
+Lee joined Mallorca in 2021, where he established himself as one of Europe's top dribblers, before leaving Spain for French club Paris Saint-Germain in 2023.

-Lee was the Asian Football Confederation's Asian Young Footballer of the Year in 2019, the same year that he won the 2019 FIFA U-20 World Cup's Golden Ball award.
+In 2019, Lee won the Asian Young Footballer of the Year, the same year that he won the 2019 FIFA U-20 World Cup's Golden Ball award.
 Lee's team finished runner-up during the event.
-He also won the Copa del Rey with Valencia during that season.
+He later made his senior debut for South Korea in September 2019, representing his nation's squad for the 2022 FIFA World Cup and 2023 AFC Asian Cup.

 Club career

-Valencia B
+Valencia

 Lee joined Valencia's academy in July 2011.
 On 15 December 2017, he was called up to Valencia B (Mestalla).
 He had his debut on 21 December 2017, in a match with Deportivo Aragón, being substituted in the 82nd minute.

-He had his first assist on 17 February 2018, against Llagostera, being substituted in at the 76th minute and assisting in extra time.
-He had his first goal on 6 May 2018, starting against Sabadell.

-Valencia

 2018–19 season

-He made his first team debut on 30 October 2018, starting and playing 83 minutes in a 2–1 win over Ebro in the Copa del Rey, becoming the youngest Korean footballer to debut professionally in Europe.
+Lee made his first team debut on 30 October 2018, starting and playing 83 minutes in a 2–1 win over Ebro in the Copa del Rey, becoming the youngest South Korean footballer to debut professionally in Europe.

 Lee made his La Liga debut on 12 January 2019, substituting in for Denis Cheryshev in the 86th minute in a 1–1 draw with Real Valladolid during 2018–19 season.
 At 17 years, 10 months, and 24 days, Lee became the second youngest player in the 18–19 La Liga after Ander Barrenetxea from Real Sociedad who debuted at the age of 16 years, 11 months, and 24 days.
 He also became the youngest ever non-Spanish and the first Asian league debutant for Valencia, as well as the fifth Korean to play in La Liga.

 On 30 January 2019, Lee officially joined the Valencia first-team, receiving jersey number 16.